magento/devdocs/src/guides/v2.4/release-notes/open-source-2-4-4.md

 <!--- AC-711-->

-*  Products lists are now accurately rendered in the Admin in deployments with products assigned to both a parent category and its subcategories but in different positions within each category.
+*  Product lists are now accurately rendered in the Admin in deployments with products assigned to both a parent category and its subcategories but in different positions within each category.
 Previously, product list rendering failed with this error: `Item (Magento\Catalog\Model\Product\Interceptor) with the same ID "<ID>" already exists`.
 [GitHub-33145](https://github.com/magento/magento2/issues/33145

 <!--- AC-1148-->

-*  `multiselect` attributes with many options (over 150) can now be assigned to new products.
+*  Multi-select attributes with many options (over 150) can now be assigned to new products.
 Previously, attribute options were saved in the `catalog_produdct_entity_varchar` table, and not all options were present when you reopened the product in the Admin.
 [GitHub-33486](https://github.com/magento/magento2/issues/33486)### Catalog rule

 <!--- MC-41807-->